springone-tour-2020-cicd/katacoda-scenarios/argocd/step5.md

 You should see a service, deployment, a replica set, and a pod.

-Return to the Dashboard and identify the four boxes in the graph of app resources that correspond to these four resources.
+Return to the ArgoCD UI and identify the four boxes in the graph of app resources that correspond to these four resources.
 Note that each box has an icon on the left indicating the type of resource (`svc`, `deploy`, `rs`, and `pod`), and additional info pops up if you mouse over the box as well.

-You will also see a ConfigMap and an Endpoint in Argo CD that were not listed by the `kubectl get all` command.
-This is because `kubectl get all` does not return these resource types, but you can replace `all` with the type to see them.
+You will also see an Endpoint in Argo CD that was not listed by the `kubectl get all` command.
+This is because `kubectl get all` does not return that resource type, but you can replace `all` with the type to see them.

 # Explore with argocd CLI